meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 In this page, I talk **only about \\#3**.
 While obesity can be a symptom of an unhealthy diet, I&rsquo;m not looking for &ldquo;the secret to weight loss&rdquo;, so \\#1 is no focus.
 Similarly for \\#2, athletic performance long-term can be evidence that the diet is good, but again it&rsquo;s not my focus.

-I find \\#4 interesting, but we need to keep our eyes on the ball.
-To make a good political decision for my way of life, I feel I need to first analyze \\#3 in isolation, because the question of **what foods make people healthy** will impact part of the question of **which society-wide food practices do the most good**, so that I can then campaign for these.
+I find \\#4 interesting, but we need to keep our eyes on the ball for this page.
+I feel that before I can make political my way of life, I need to analyze \\#3 in isolation, because the question of **what foods make people healthy** will impact part of the question of **which society-wide food practices do the most good**, so that I can then campaign for these.

-Of course \\#3 can be analyzed forever, but we can stop analyzing at a prespecified stopping condition.
+Of course \\#3 can be analyzed ad infinitum, but we can stop analyzing at a prespecified stopping condition.
 For me it&rsquo;s when I&rsquo;ve picked the low-hanging fruit with regards to answerable questions that do have answers today &#x2013; basically try to map how everything fits together, identify my confusions, put them in the Questions section, and try to answer them, spending up to approx. 10 hours per question&#x2026;

-<a id="org8d6dd88"></a>
+<a id="orgffde935"></a>

-## Questions I want answered before I make a political/ethical decision
+## Questions I want answered before I make a political decision

 -   How much land area is used for pasture, that could have been used for agriculture?
 -   How much good farmland is reserved to feed animals?
 (How much of that goes to CAFO?)